enasequence/read_docs/submit/general-guide/webin-cli.md

 Webin-CLI is the only way to submit assembled genomes and transcriptomes.

+Webin-CLI is available as a Docker image and as a Java jar file.

+## Run the program using the Docker image

+Webin-CLI is available as the `enasequence/webin-cli` Docker image.

+You can run the Webin-CLI docker image using `docker`:

+`docker run enasequence/webin-cli`

+or using `singularity`:

+`singularity run docker://enasequence/webin-cli`

+The required command line options are explained below.

-## Download the Program
+## Download the program as a Java jar file

-You can download Webin-CLI from its GitHub repository.
+You can download Webin-CLI Java jar file from its GitHub repository.
 We recommend always using the latest version:

 - [ **Latest Webin-CLI Version** ](https://github.com/enasequence/webin-cli/releases/latest)